Breakline insertion

 makeDelaunay()

-method is a technique that subdivides the line segment to be inserted until all sub-edges have the Delaunay property.
-This property is applied to the projection of the geometry to the xy-plane i.e., the height of the points is ignored.
-Thus makeDelaunay() is probably more useful in combination with breakline-insertion at surface elevation further below.”
+method subdivides line segments until all sub-edges satisfy the empty cirlce property.
+This property is probably more useful in combination with breakline-insertion at surface elevation further below.”

 We want to insert breaklines (blue) at surface elevation (red).
 For this purpose we need one preparatory function call: We drape the segments (blue) onto the surface (red).